WolffunService/thetan-world-sdk-docs/README.md

 To show button Thetan World, you can call [``ThetanSDKManager.Instance.ShowButtonMainAction``](#showbuttonmainaction). you can call [``ThetanSDKManager.Instance.HideButtonMainAction``](#hidebuttonmainaction) to hide button Thetan World.

 ### **Step 3:** Prepare to start match
 Before you start the match, you should check if user is selecting any nft hero for grinding by calling ``ThetanSDKManager.Instance.IsSelectedAnyHeroNftItem``.
 If user select any nft hero for grinding, you can call [``ThetanSDKManager.Instance.PrepareMatchForSelectedNFT``](#preparematchforselectednft) to lock nft and prepare that nft for grinding.
 After [``PrepareMatchForSelectedNFT``](#preparematchforselectednft) return success, main button will become non-interactable, user can only drag them around.
-If you desired to turn off completely the button when user play game, you can call [``ThetanSDKManager.Instance.HideButtonMainAction``](#hidebuttonmainaction).
+If you want to turn off completely the button when user play game, you can call [``ThetanSDKManager.Instance.HideButtonMainAction``](#hidebuttonmainaction).

 ### **Step 4:** Start Grinding
 After you load into the game success after [``PrepareMatchForSelectedNFT``](#preparematchforselectednft), you should call [``ThetanSDKManager.Instance.StartGrindingHeroItem``](#startgrindingheroitem) to start grinding user's selected nft